Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In eight games over the last 10 matchups when favored by bookmakers, the Astros have a record of 3-5.
+- The Astros have played as the favorite in nine of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Astros and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Astros and their opponents have failed to hit the over six times.

-- In their last two games with a spread, the Astros failed to cover each time.
+- The Astros have a record of 1-2-0 ATS over their last 10 games.

 Astros Betting Records & Stats

-- The Astros have been favored on the moneyline 104 total times this season.
-They've gone 57-47 in those games.
+- The Astros have compiled a 58-49 record in games they were favored on the moneyline (winning 54.2% of those games).

-- Based on this game's moneyline, the Astros have an implied win probability of 71.4%.
+- Based on this game's moneyline, the Astros' implied win probability is 69.2%.

-- Houston has played in 149 games with a set over/under, and have combined with its opponents to go over the total 78 times (78-68-3).
+- Houston has played in 153 games with set over/under, and have combined with opponents to go over the total 80 times (80-70-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!